Scroll Top

 Problems in Construction

-My Project Is In Trouble – Now What?
+My Construction Project Is In Trouble – Now What?
 (Part 1)

-It’s two weeks before the kids are scheduled to arrive at school, and the place is a mess.
-The project was supposed to be done two weeks ago, but the mechanical units are not set or even connected, let alone running.
-The ceilings still have not been installed.
-There are wires all over.
-There is a leak in the roof.
-And the dust.
+Picture this: It’s two weeks before kids are scheduled to arrive at school, and the building itself is a mess.
+The construction project that has been planned out for months and was supposed to be done two weeks ago, still has mechanical units not set, connected, or let alone running.
+You also notice that the ceilings still have not been installed, there are wires all over, there is a leak in the roof and the dust?
 It.
 Is.
 Everywhere.
-How will this ever be ready in time?
+You ask yourself, how will this ever be ready in time?

-Unfortunately, situations like this are happening more frequently.
-By some measures, two-thirds of facility construction projects run into trouble with aspects such as scope, schedule, or cost.
-What can you do to maximize your chances of success?
+Unfortunately, construction issues like this are happening more frequently.
+By some measures, two-thirds of facility construction projects run into troubles like these with aspects such as scope, schedule, or cost.
+As a facility owner, you have to ask yourself what can you do to maximize your chances of building success?
 How do you know when you are in trouble before it’s too late?
 And once there, how do you get the work back on track?

-To address these problems in construction, we must first understand the trends and challenges facing building owners/managers, design professionals, and contractors.
+To address these problems in construction, we must first understand the trends and challenges that building owners/managers, design professionals, and contractors are facing.
+See below for a list of common trends and challenges.

 Low-Bid Format

-For public sector projects in New Jersey, owners are forced to award construction projects to the “lowest responsive bidder”.
-Even when a contractor has an established reputation of poor quality, pushing change orders, and/or mismanaged schedules, the contractor must be awarded the project, as long as their credentials and paperwork are in order.
+For public sector projects in New Jersey, building owners are forced to award construction projects to the “lowest responsive bidder”.
+Even if the contractor who placed the bid has an established reputation of poor quality, pushing change orders, and/or mismanaged schedules.
+No matter what they’re known for, the contractor must be awarded the project, as long as their credentials and paperwork are in order.

-This presents some problems in the construction process as the competitive nature of this process encourages some bidders to undercut their pricing, hoping to make up the difference in change orders, strong-arming subcontractors/vendors, or circumventing prevailing wage requirements.
+This presents a few problems in the construction process.
+The first being an uneasiness in whether you can or cannot trust the bidder on a personal level.
+The second being the competitive nature it produces, considering the process encourages some bidders to undercut their pricing, hoping to make up the difference in change orders, strong-arming subcontractors/vendors, or circumventing prevailing wage requirements.
 Even when a bidder makes a legitimate error in their pricing, they will often take the job anyway, rather than risk loss of a project.

 Reduced Construction Timelines

-Budget cycles, at least in the public school sector, often mean the bidding and material procurement timelines are shortened.
-If a project cannot be bid or awarded until April, because that is when the annual budget is approved, that leaves little time to procure the necessary materials, especially long-lead items, before the building is ready for work to begin.
+For instance, if a project cannot be bid or awarded until April (because that is when the annual budget is approved) that leaves little time for contractors to procure the necessary materials, especially long-lead items, before the building is ready for work to begin.
+The resulting compression eliminates crucial quality control checkpoints and proper commissioning procedures, further guaranteeing that preventable issues will emerge in the months following project completion.

 Labor and Material Availability